 The picture libraries also provided stories about favourite regulars such as The Four Marys, Wee Slavey and The Comp.
 Occasionally there were variations in the formula, such as a story being told over two picture libraries, or a picture library featuring several short stories instead of one complete one.
-One example was “Scream!”, which told five scarey stories that made you scream.
+One example was “Scream!” (not to be confused with the IPC comic of the same name), which told five scarey stories to make you scream.

 Picture libraries were a long-running staple of four of DCT’s titles: Bunty, Judy, Mandy and Debbie.
 The Bunty picture libraries lasted 455 issues.
 This is not surprising as Bunty herself is the longest-running girls’ title in history.
 The Mandy books finished at the same time as the Bunty ones, but at 277 books.
 Judy produced 375 books and Debbie 197 books.
 Towards the end of the run reprints appeared although original stories continued.

 In IPC the girls’ picture library had a more unusual and uneven history.
 June and Princess Tina were the only titles to produce any long-running ones.
 In fact, the June picture library eventually recycled the old Princess logo to become the wordy title, “June and School Friend and Princess Library Picture Library“.
 Maybe this was why “Picture Library” was dropped on the cover at some point after #458, though the spine continued to say “June and School Friend and Princess Picture Library” to the end of its run.